 I did invest in the right equipment, especially my racing bike’s saddle and my shoes.
 It is because I understand what difference good equipment can make to not only winning but to overall health I also educated myself about saddle fit.

-Massage doesn’t affect just the muscles and cause relaxation.
+Massage doesn’t affect just the muscles and causes relaxation.
 It can prevent injury by increasing flexibility.
-Massage increases circulation, therefore affecting the respiratory system, the organs, the endocrine system and lymphatic system.
+Massage increases circulation, therefore affecting the respiratory system, the organs, the endocrine system, and lymphatic system.
 A horse is 80% muscle so yes, it definitely affects the musculoskeletal system.

 After the saddle fits the ThinLine will provide shock absorption maintaining comfort for both horse and rider and it will not adversely affect good saddle fit.
 Too often I saw that clients were adding extra padding to saddles that were too narrow.
 This increases the restriction in a horse’s body.
 ThinLine answers this by laterally dispersing shock with little compression.
 It’s a thin material so there is no restriction.
 Less rider and saddle movement is better for the back muscles.
 Picture a person bouncing on a horse’s back with a less than perfect saddle fit.
 ThinLine assists in preventing this scenario.

 ThinLine breathes…very important.
 Research has shown that overheated muscles and tendons are more prone to injury.
 If I have an older saddle with pressure points, ThinLine can definitely help.
 They are incomparable with saddles that fit well.
 A horse’s back changes often and ThinLine has a shim system so owners may adjust saddle fit as fitness and muscle development improve.

 Trainers and clients often send the ThinLine pad they purchased off with their horses when they are sold.
 New owners ask if there is a problem but clients respond with the answer …”it will prevent a problem!”